selcukoner/LeetCode/README.md

 # LeetCode
-This repo includes my solutions to LeetCode problems
+This repo includes my solutions to LeetCode problemsghjghjghjghjg